ministryofjustice/court-case-service/src/test/java/uk/gov/justice/probation/courtcaseservice/pact/README.md

 ## 💥 The verification failed!

 Part of the challenge with contract testing is understanding which link in the chain has broken so you can focus on that part and ignore the many other parts.
-Taking a few minutes before you dive in to get this clear in your head is well worthwhile and a very good starting point.
+Taking a few minutes before you dive in to get this clear in your head is well worthwhile.

-That being the case, a failure at this stage tells us that the consumer has a well-defined contract and its tests are passing against that contract, if this wasn't the case then the consumer wouldn't have been able to publish to the Pact Broker.
+That being the case, a failure at the `verification` stage tells us that the consumer has a well-defined contract and its tests are passing against that contract, if this wasn't the case then the consumer wouldn't have been able to publish to the Pact Broker.
 In other words, the consumer might be expecting the wrong thing of the provider but its consistent with its own expectations.
-So starting with the assumption that the consumer probably is asking for the right thing, we need to check the provider (`court-case-service`) is actually providing what it's supposed to, if the consumer's expectations are wrong then this will usually become apparent when we find the problem.
+So starting with the assumption that the consumer is probably asking for the right thing, we need to check the provider (`court-case-service`) is actually providing what it's supposed to, if the consumer's expectations are wrong then this will usually become apparent when we find the problem.

 Typical failures at this stage are:
 - A **state** that the consumer is expecting doesn't exist or has a different name